Cephalonia Travel Guide

 Cephalonia Climate and Weather

 Like all Ionian Islands, Cephalonia enjoys a moderate Mediterranean climate.
 Summers are warm, dry and sunny, while winters are wet and mild.
-Heavy rainfall gives Cephalonia its lush vegetation.
-Snow sometimes covers its mountain peaks in winter.
-Summer is the most popular time to visit the island, even though the heat and humidity can be overpowering for some.
-July and August are the hottest months and the peak tourism season.
-Spring is a good time to visit.
-Crowds are lighter and the water is warm enough for swimming.
+Heavy rainfall gives Cephalonia its lush vegetation and snow sometimes covers its mountain peaks in winter.
+Summer is the most popular time to visit the island, even though the heat and humidity can be overpowering for some; July and August are the hottest months and the peak tourism season.
+Spring is a good time to visit as crowds are lighter and the water is warm enough for swimming.
 The island is also lush and lovely after its winter rainy period.
-Autumn is another pleasant season.
-Visitors can expect warm seas, ripe fruit ready for harvest, and sunny weather.
+Autumn is another pleasant season as visitors can expect warm seas, ripe fruit ready for harvest, and sunny weather.

 Greece travel info